What is Mortgage Fraud?

 By Allstate

-Last updated: October 2023
+Last updated: March 2026

-Mortgage fraud occurs when someone lies or leaves out information during the mortgage loan process, according to the FBI.
-It can be committed by the lender or the homeowner.
+Mortgage fraud can be committed by the lender, real estate professional or the homeowner.
 Fraud for profit happens when a lender abuses the lending process to steal money or equity from a homeowner.
 Fraud for housing is when a homeowner lies about, or leaves out, information on their application to get a better loan.
 The FBI adds that homeowners being targeted are often in financial trouble.

-Common mortgage fraud schemes and scams
+Common types of mortgage fraud

 Home title fraud